Drone survey, aerial survey, UAV survey, UAS survey – what do we call them?

 Using a drone to complete your survey, you can eliminate most of, if not all the risk that you might otherwise encounter.
 Reduce the risk for working at height and all the safety requirements that entails.
 Don’t worry about unsafe conditions underfoot, the drone will happily fly over all of that!

 With no need to erect scaffolding, or manouvre cherry-pickers into position, conducting a drone survey means time is certainly on your side.
-This is especially true for larger or more difficult to access areas such as bridges, extensive roofs perhaps at differing heights.
+This is especially true for larger or more difficult to access areas such as bridges, extensive roofs perhaps at a variety of heights.
 As long as the drone operator (some companies call them pilots, we only do that if we’re wearing our Ray-bans!) can keep sight of the drone at all times, there is no requirement to stop, move equipment, start again repeatedly.
 This ensures your survey is completed in the shortest possible time.

 We’re not going to use the word “cheap” here, simply because it’s about more than just the price.
 While we like to think we’re not expensive, we’d rather think about the full value – one operator arriving on site, performing an on-site risk assessment to ensure everything tallies up with the pre-visit risk assessment done using our planning tool, conducting the flights in order to get the survey data you require and then heading back to the office to collate and review all the deliverables – surely that’s got to be quicker than more traditional methods?